-Academic progress is reviewed at the end of every semester.
+Academic progress is reviewed after the end of every semester.
 If a student exhibits unsatisfactory academic performance as determined by the program leadership, then the student will receive notification in writing from the Program Director with an appropriate action, among those described below:

 - The student is issued a Warning.
 This means the student's performance does not meet expectations.
-Unless improvement is shown in the subsequent term, the student may be placed on Academic Probation. - 2.
-Academic Probation indicates that a student's record is unsatisfactory.
-Students can be placed on Academic Probation if they - a. fail a class, or - b. receive 2 grades of C or lower in one term, or - c. do not improve after being issued a Warning.
+Unless improvement is shown in the subsequent term, the student may be placed on Academic Probation. - Academic Probation indicates that a student's record is unsatisfactory.
+Students can be placed on Academic Probation if they - a. fail a class (i.e., receive a D+ or lower in a letter-graded course or a Fail in a Pass/Fail-graded course), or - b. receive 2 grades of C+ or lower in one term, or - c. do not improve after being issued a Warning.